By David Williams

 In January 2006 he was diagnosed with Bipolar Affective Disorder.
 He is now Artistic Director of the Red Button Theatre and Film Co-operative.
 His mission statement is to help the dispossessed and the disenfranchised tell their stories through Community Theatre.
-His Monologues 'The Lost Souls' Launderette' were performed at the Millennium Centre in Cardiff in 2010 five years exactly after finding God in his prison cell in Amsterdam.
+His Monologues 'The Lost Souls' Launderette' were performed at the Millennium Centre in Cardiff in 2010 five years exactly after 'a visit from a Shamanic force ' in his prison cell in Amsterdam.
 This is his story.

 Back in the UK!

 I needed some time to filter information, or so I thought.
 The Celtic Shaman endured a painful physical ordeal designed to separate the mind from the body in terms which invite comparison with the mystical experience.
 I booked a very expensive flight back from a travel agent and thought I would hire a car into the bargain.
 Arenít these credit cards just wonderful when youíre manic?

 The reason I chose this Travel Agent over any other was because they had taken time over their window display.
 It featured green hats, many of them.
 Hats that are normally to be found on Germans or Austrians wearing Leiderhosen and drinking Steins.
 I thought, these guys have gone to some trouble here, ok so it was a bit kitsch but it pulled me into the store and I parted with about 500 euros more for a return ticket than I usually would have done.
 Yes, you read that right!
 A return ticket!

 I was destined to return to right this wrong that had been perpetrated on my soul.